 Our customers and partners aspire to create sustainable value.
 They are focused on repeatable and measurable impact.
 We enable their aspirations.

-We bring together the management frameworks, digital platforms, and thought leadership for:
+Shadoka’s bring together the management frameworks, digital platforms, and thought leadership for innovation, transformation, entrepreneurship, growth and social impact.

 Bengali word ‘SHADOKA’ is derived from the sanskrit word sādhaka.
 A sādhaka is a practitioner of a particular sādhanā.
 A sādhaka, or practitioner, is one who skillfully applies…mind and intelligence in practice towards a goal.
 Sādhanā (Sanskrit: साधना), literally “a means of accomplishing something”.